mushy420/CodedClothingMallV3Auto/README.md

 Coded Clothing Mall V3 Store Creator

-This script allows you to automatically create stores in the Coded Clothing Mall V3 game using the shirt and pants of the owner of one or more Roblox groups.
+This Python script allows you to automatically create stores in the Coded Clothing Mall V3 game on Roblox using the shirt and pants of the owner of one or more Roblox groups.
+The script uses the requests library to interact with the Roblox API and the tkinter library to create a GUI.
 Requirements

 Python 3.x